YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 In advanced patterns, the surface area can be much larger than the patient realizes.
 A plan that sounds complete may still leave thin coverage if grafts are spread too widely.
 That is the wider problem in advanced baldness in one hair transplant session.

 For some patients, building the frontal frame first and reassessing the crown after the result matures is safer.
 That usually means waiting 12 to 18 months before making the next major surgical decision.
-This timing is not about delaying for no reason.
-It is about judging the first result properly.
+The purpose is not delay for its own sake.
+The purpose is judging the first result properly.

 A second session can be a very good decision when the first operation created a stable foundation and the donor area remains healthy.
 It can also be a mistake if the first plan used too many grafts too widely and left no clear reserve.